 Answer:

-The Questions and Answers are explained in detail below for better understanding:
+The Questions and Answers are explained in detail below for better understanding.
+All the answers are prepared by subject experts in esy and clear language.

 Q1.
-Explain any one method of crop production which ensures high yield.
+Explain any one method of crop production that ensures high yield.

 Answer:

-One method used for crop production which ensures high yield is:
+One method used for crop production that ensures high yield is:

 Hybridisation: Crops from different areas are picked up with desired traits and then cross-bred.
 The crop with the desired characteristic is obtained.
 Also, a gene might be introduced that would provide the desired characteristic.
 This results in genetically modified crops